jjvanzon/Circular-Language-Spec/constructs-drafts/input-output/input-output-parameter-passing.md

 *Implicit return value reference, implicit call*

-The line to __Get__ is not really a line from an object to a procedure.
+The line to __Get__ is not really a line from an object to a command.
 The return value of __Get__ is implicitly referenced.

 The diagram above looks far simpler than the first diagram.
 So might the text code.
 In reality multiple steps are taken: • Call __Get__ • Read __Get .
 Out__ • Write __Set .
 In__, • Call __Set__.

-In the diagram above, the return value is implicitly referenced by pointing to the procedure definition.
-You can also implicitly reference the return value by pointing to a procedure call square.
+In the diagram above, the return value is implicitly referenced by pointing to the command definition.
+You can also implicitly reference the return value by pointing to a command call square.
 That way, the call is explicit, but the return value reference is implicit.

 ![](images/Input%20Output%20Parameter%20Passings.106.png)